 The most common symptoms experienced by patients with a stiff and achy spine are:

-- Morning stiffness and pain is worst than afternoon
+- Morning stiffness and pain is worse than afternoon

 - Difficulty bending backwards or turning

 - Exercise and movement decrease pain (in most cases)